 I Learned Over Time To Break Big Objectives Into Small Pieces

-It's like the old joke, how do you eat an elephant.
+It's like the old joke, how do you eat an elephant?
 One bite at a time of course.
 The life experience that made all this clear was climbing, both rock climbing and mountaineering.
-But rock climbing itself was more clear.
+But rock climbing itself was clearer.
 You have an objective, reaching the summit. and you have equipment, a rope for example.
 But the standard length of a climbing rope is 165 feet.
 So, what do you do if the summit is 200, 500, 1,000 feet?

-The attached story, from the Guardian is about a father, an experienced climbing guide, and daughter who recently set a rock climbing record.
-They climbed El Capitan, in Yosemite National Park, which is a sheer, 3,000 foot vertical monolith.
-Many climbers ascend the the rock.
+The attached story, from the Guardian, is about a father, an experienced climbing guide, and daughter who recently set a rock-climbing record.
+They climbed El Capitan, in Yosemite National Park, which is a sheer, 3,000-foot vertical monolith.
+Many climbers ascend the rock.
 I've been up it myself.
-But the reason this father and daughter team are so unique, is that she was just ten years old when she did it.
+But the reason this father and daughter team is so unique, is that she was just ten years old when she did it.
 In recounting the climb, the little girl said the hardest thing was in the beginning.
 She was worried about what she would do if she failed.
 I smiled reading the story because it brought back memories of a similar experience.

 Life is like a rock climb.
 Hopefully you create objectives, and then a plan.
 Most of the meaningful objectives in life take time.
 You have to move toward them in pitches.
 Sometimes, unfortunately you slip backward.
 But when you do, you get back up and go at it again.
 Over time, and with consistent effort, we can reach most of our life objectives.
 You just have to get over the fear of failing.